MoraQs/MinifigETLHub/README.md

 ## Overview

 This project is focused on building an **ETL (Extract, Transform, Load)** pipeline using **Apache Airflow**, **PostgreSQL**, and **Docker**.
 The objective of the pipeline is to automate the process of extracting data from two sources (RESTful API, SQL databases), transforming the data, and loading it into a PostgreSQL database (Analytics DB).
-The solution is containerized using Docker and managed through Docker Compose, ensuring seamless execution across various environments.
+The solution is containerized using Docker and managed through Docker-Compose, ensuring seamless execution across various environments.

 ## Project Structure